stkossman/Gym-DB-Management/README.md

 # Gym DB Management

 Gym DB Management is a Windows Forms application designed to streamline the management of gym operations.
 This project uses C#, Entity Framework, and SQL Server to handle tasks such as managing memberships, trainers, clients, subscriptions, and payment systems.
-The application also includes a survey system for recommending personalized memberships and a bonus program to improve customer retention.
+The application also includes a survey system for recommending personalized memberships.

 ## Features

 - **Administrative Panel**: Manage clients, trainers, administrators, and their associated data.
-- **Memberships and Subscriptions**: Create and manage gym memberships, subscriptions, and bonus programs.
+- **Memberships and Subscriptions**: Create and manage gym memberships, subscriptions.
 - **Survey System**: Recommend memberships based on survey results.
 - **Payment Management**: Track and process payments efficiently.
 - **Entity Framework Integration**: Simplified database management with EF Core.